-If a professor or instructor does not meet a class at the assigned hour and no formal cancellation notice from the Office of the Registrar has been posted, one of the students should notify the Office of the Registrar.
+If a professor or instructor does not meet a class at the assigned hour and no formal cancellation notice has been posted, one of the students should notify the Office of the Registrar.
 Instructions for procedure will be given from that office.